BluesIDK/Speech-Enabled-Chatbot/README.md

 - ⚙️ **Custom Prompts**: All responses and prompt logic are editable via `empress.txt`.

+# Note:
+The speech recognition features using `pyaudio` or `SpeechRecognition` require system-level audio dependencies that are not supported in Streamlit Cloud.
+For deployment, only the text chatbot runs; speech features work locally on your machine.

 ## ✍️ Custom Response Style via `empress.txt`

 Right now, this chatbot doesn’t use any pre-trained AI like GPT or fancy machine learning.